jchowlabs

 Whether you’re exploring voice for customer support, internal tools, or public-facing websites, the patterns in this article are a starting point.
 The technology is ready.
 The interesting work is in designing how it fits into the experience you want to create.

-And if you’ve made it this far, say “open sesame” to the voice assistant and see what happens.
+And if you’ve made it this far, say “open sesame” to the voice agent and see what happens.